-Four courses in addition to the core courses are required and may be selected from courses in GIS programming and enterprise development, spatial data management and quality assurance planning, cartographic design (both traditional map making and web-based mapping), GIS Web semantics, data extraction processes, database schema design, advanced topics in Remote Sensing, and GIS Decision Support Systems.
-Students will be required to complete a one-semester capstone project, under direct supervision of an advisor, who can be either a JHU instructor or an outside expert.
+Five elective courses in addition to the core courses are required and may be selected from courses in GIS programming, data management, visualization, GIS web semantics, app development, enterprise GIS architecture and industry-specific courses.
+Students will be required to complete a Capstone project, under direct supervision of a mentor, who can be either a JHU faculty or an outside expert.
 Students will design and implement a research project that either follows the prescribed best practices or introduces an alternative approach to the investigative work.

 Registration for the capstone project may occur after the successful completion of the 8th course in the program.
 Students are encouraged to present their research results at a national or regional conference or a geospatial forum.
 The following courses are offered in completion of the Master of Science in GIS: